reireynoso/block-flix-lab/README.md

 * In the `CartContainer`, the `CartCard` generated should have a button with the text "Remove from Cart".
 When this button is clicked, it should remove the specific item from the cart.

 * When Orders is clicked, `OrderContainer` should render a list of previous orders using the `OrderComponent` with the items included using the `OrderItemCard` component.
 (To achieve this, consider setting Order as an array of arrays).
+Also, find a way to keep track of order numbers for each order.

-* If no past orders have been placed, a message should render stating so.
+* If no past orders have been placed, a message should render stating so instead of rendering an `OrderComponent`.

 * In the `Header` component, we also have the `FilterAndSortComponent` that contains both the `SortComponent` and `FilterComponents`.
 This component should only be rendered when you viewing ALL of the items, not when you are viewing the Cart or Orders.